 Larger rotors offer a couple of benefits for bikes with wide front wheels.
 They increase the stopping power of the bike and, for dual disc applications, eliminate the rotor located on the right side.
 This makes more of the wheel visible.

 A typical Harley-Davidson touring model rotor in 2008 and newer models is 11.8” in size.
-SMT Machining offers a 13” rotor and an 18” oversized rotor kit.
+SMT Wheels offers a 13” rotor and an 18” oversized rotor kit.
 The 18” rotor requires a 23” wheel for the best aesthetics and fit, but people have made it work with 21” wheels.

 Custom Harley Touring Model Parts For All Of Your Large Front Wheel Needs